 The latest report shows that the company has net liabilities worth $6.6 billion and total assets under management at $3.8 billion.
-While in their bankruptcy filing, the firm has shown around $4.3 billion in assets against $5.5 billion in liabilities, representing a $1.2 billion deficit.
+While in its bankruptcy filing, the firm has shown around $4.3 billion in assets against $5.5 billion in liabilities, representing a $1.2 billion deficit.

 The coin report also noted that of the total 100,669 Bitcoin (BTC) deposited by investors, the company has lost 62,853 BTC and currently holds only 37,926 BTC.
 Wrapped Bitcoin (WBTC) currently represents 64% of the company’s BTC debt.